 Indeed, I have been in this woman’s shoes before and I have made assumptions, which at the end of the day, has proven to be wrong.
 It’s easy to do.
 We all do it from time to time, some of us more than others, sometimes subconsciously.
 An assumption is really thinking whatever you like of a person or situation without any evidence.
 Most of us do this with a first impression, how people might treat you, or how that person may look or behave.
 Often, we use this information and observation to label and paint a picture of a person.
 The scene in the movie and my experience in the shoe store is a good example and lesson to all of us, to not quickly make assumptions.

 Assumptions are dangerous as most of the time they are far from being true.
 You never really know the whole story.
-(Read: Uniqueness) I’m sure, in the past, you too have experienced someone making an assumption about you and their assumption was wrong.
+(Read: 10 of the best ways to find your unique self) I’m sure, in the past, you too have experienced someone making an assumption about you and their assumption was wrong.